 Prepare For Christmas – Mincemeat Recipe

-When Christmas is around the corner and the shops are awash with Christmas things, it is time to put our Christmas baking hats on!
+This mincemeat recipe is perfect for When Christmas is around the corner and the shops are awash with Christmas things and it is time to put our Christmas baking hats on!
 My aim for Christmas, is always to have tasty and enjoyable food without huge or unnecessary expense- and without being a slave to the kitchen.
 To this end delightful recipes, ideas and tips and tricks are very welcome – please do share.
 This mincemeat recipe is easy and low cost.

 Mincemeat is so easy to make, you may wonder (like me) why you never made it before!
 It’s 10 times tastier than shop bought, and no more expensive